waluskk/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 ![task 2](task2.png)

 **Explanation:**
-cut -d "=" - cut command looks for the char "=" and splits the line there -f 2 - cut parameter that specifies the need of the second part of the line (after "=") sort -u - sort command sorts the lines (-u means as unique) wc -l - wc command counts the lines that have left
+<br>cut -d "=" - cut command looks for the char "=" and splits the line there
+<br>-f 2 - cut parameter that specifies the need of the second part of the line (after "=")
+<br>sort -u - sort command sorts the lines (-u means as unique)
+<br>wc -l - wc command counts the lines that have left

 ---